kurgnskya/rsschool-cv/cv.md

 ## Code Examples

-_The function takes in a string of one or more words, and returns the same string, but with all five or more letter words reverse_
+_The function that takes in a string of one or more words, and returns the same string, but with all five or more letter words reversed_

 ```
 function spinWords(string){